FraL96/Italian_Inside_Milestone3/README.md

 In order to avoid the misuse of the website and its forms, some defensive mechanisms have been used:
 * The login and register pages have a custom pattern applied to the username and the password field.
-The username have to be between 3 and 20 characters and contain lowercase, uppercase or numbers.
+The username have to be between 3 and 20 characters and contain lowercase letters, uppercase letters or numbers.
 Moreover it has to be unique.
-The password instead, have to be between 5 and 20 characters and contain at least a digit, a special character, a lower case and an upper case letter.
+The password instead, have to be between 5 and 20 characters and contain at least a digit, a special character, a lowercase and an uppercase letter.

 * The form in the add and edit pages also include specific patterns in their fields:
 The name of the recipe has to be between 3 and 200 characters.